-A formal public comment period for the draft Air Quality Conformity Analysis will be held from Feb.
+A formal public comment period for the draft Air Quality Conformity Analysis was held from Feb.
 28 through March 20, 2019.
-Public comments received and responses to those comments will be in Appendix B.
+Public comments received and responses to those comments are in Appendix B. No public comments were received.

 5.0 Modeled Project in Conformity Analysis